 The District does not receive any tax revenue and therefore relies solely on the water and wastewater service revenues received from the ratepayers and General Facility Charges (GFCs).

 Every three years, the District conducts a utility rate study and review of the GFCs, to ensure that the fees collected adequately and fairly recoup the cost to provide water and wastewater services.

 The District includes a contribution for capital in the rates for both water and wastewater.
 In 2011, the contribution from rates to capital was \$5 million.
 In 2012, that amount was increased to \$7 million, where it remained from 2013 to 2017.
-In 2018 an additional \$3 million was added to support increased capital improvement projects including building Lift Station 23, the D-1 transmission main project, and the membrane replacement project at the Picnic Point Treatment Plant.
+In 2018 and 2019, an additional \$3 million and \$4.5 million, respectively, was added to support capital improvement projects including the building of Lift Station 23, the recoating of Reservoirs #2 and #3, the D-1 transmission main project, and the membrane replacement project at the Picnic Point Treatment Plant.

 The fiscal policies also established levels for operating and capital reserves.
-Through 2018, the District maintained an operating reserve equal to at least 90 days of annual operating expenses for the water utility, and 60 days of annual operating expenses for the wastewater utility.
+Through 2019, the District maintained an operating reserve equal to at least 90 days of annual operating expenses for the water utility, and 60 days of annual operating expenses for the wastewater utility.
 The capital reserve for each utility is maintained at the greater of \$10 million or 2% of the original capital assets' value.